Comprehensive Review Real Customer Analysis

 Comfort and Fit

 Okay, so how does it actually feel?
 Step-in comfort is high.
-The "orthotic friendly design" is a nice touch, meaning if you have custom insoles, you likely won't feel cramped in there.
-That is a huge plus because a lot of super shoes are super narrow.
+The "orthotic friendly design" is a nice touch, meaning if you use custom insoles, you likely won't feel cramped.
+That's a big plus, because a lot of super shoes run super narrow.

-However, the fit can be a bit divisive.
-While many find it snug and secure, there are reports of the heel not locking down quite right for everyone.
-If you have a narrow heel, you might find yourself slipping a bit unless you really crank down the laces.
-The break-in period is virtually non-existent thanks to that soft foam; you can pretty much take them out of the box and run.
+The fit can be divisive, though.
+Many find it snug and secure, but there are reports of the heel not locking down perfectly for everyone.
+If you have a narrow heel, you might get a bit of slip unless you really crank the laces.
+Break-in is basically non-existent thanks to the soft foam; you can take them out of the box and run.

 Regarding sizing, most users don't report major deviations, but because of the performance fit, it sits close to the foot.
 If you like your toes to splay wildly, this might feel a bit constricting at first.